wolfiex/DSMACC-testing/README.md

 ## Cite
-### If any of the code from this repository, please cite the codebase as follows:
+#### If using any of the code from this repository, please cite the codebase as follows:
 <pending final changes to be made>

-### Additionally the original work for the DSMACC model was accomplished by Emmerson and Evans, which should also be cited:
+#### Additionally the original work for the DSMACC model was accomplished by Emmerson and Evans, which should also be cited:

 Emmerson, KM; Evans, MJ (2009) Comparison of tropospheric gas-phase chemistry schemes for use within global models, *ATMOS CHEM PHYS*,